 Officers and Professional Advisers 1

 Strategic Report 2

-Directors' Report 7
+Directors' Report 6

-Statement of Directors' Responsibilities in Respect of the Directors' Report and the Financial Statements 7
+Directors' Responsibility Statement 8

 Independent auditor's report to the members of Thesis Asset Management Limited 9

-Profit and Loss Account and Other Comprehensive Income 12
+Profit and Loss Account and Other Comprehensive Income .
+13

-Balance Sheet 13
+Balance Sheet .
+14

-Statement of Changes in Equity 14
+Statement of Changes in Equity .
+15

-Notes to the Accounts 15
+Notes to the Accounts 16

-Report and Financial Statements 30 April 2022 Officers and Professional Advisers
+Report and Financial Statements 30 April 2023

+Officers and Professional Advisers